by Gregory Noveck

 Birthed out of the pulps and later battered by the Kefauver hearings, the first couple generations of comic writers and artists were discouraged from giving super heroes and super powers a more thoughtful, nuanced treatment.
 In fact, it likely never occurred to most that there would even be a market for such a thing as super power stories for adults.
 It would take a new generation of creators unapologetic in their love of superheroes to embrace the arena’s potential.
 They felt fully empowered to reimagine and refine as adults what had mesmerized and amazed them as children.

-I often planned my purchases two to four books ahead, based on such factors as size, price, author, genre, likelihood of the next volume being published, publisher, Boris Vallejo covers, etc. I very rarely pre-empted a purchase for something new.
+I often planned my purchases two to four books ahead, based on such factors as size, price, author, genre, likelihood of the next volume being published, publisher, Boris Vallejo covers, etc. I rarely pre-empted a purchase.
 I always had to weigh cost versus value.
-I would not pay more than $2.75 for a hundred and seventy- five page Daw softcover, but I would pay $3.50 for a three hundred and twenty-five page Del Rey paperback, with “FIRST TIME IN PRINT” bolded across the back.
+I would not pay more than $2.75 for a hundred and seventy-five page Daw softcover, but I would pay $3.50 for a three hundred and twenty-five page Del Rey paperback, with “FIRST TIME IN PRINT” bolded across the back.

 Ninth grade brought with it the weekly freedom to take the subway downtown to Forbidden Planet, the New York outpost of the legendary British bookseller.
 It was my personal Shangri-La, all science fiction and fantasy books with not a cookbook or legal thriller in sight.
 I spent many hours dreamily browsing the aisles, carefully weighing what purchase the few singles in my pocket would go towards.
 Still, the trek downtown was a hike, so imagine my pleasure when in the mid-eighties, Forbidden Planet opened an uptown branch two blocks from my house.